learn-co-curriculum/phase-3-active-record-crud-operations-lab/README.md

 ###Create Table
 Try using the rake task `rake db:create_migration NAME=create_movies` to create your migration file.
-Once you have a migration file add columns for title ,release_date, director, lead, and in_theatres.
+Once you have a migration file add columns for title ,release_date, director, lead, and in_theaters.
 After your migration is ready run `rake db:migrate` to migrate your table and `rake db:migrate SINATRA_ENV=test` to migrate a test database so you will be able to run `learn`

 ###Tests